RamyaPrakashPT/Knowledge-Discovery-In-Databases/README.md

 <h3>Date Preparation</h3>
 <p>We merged data from nine different publicly-available online sources (listed in the Data Sources section above) to create a base data set of potentially insightful features for all 50 states.
 The variables of interest from the data set we created are listed below.
-Of those, only Incident_Rate and Testing_Rate were taken directly from a source data set.
+Of those, only <i>Incident_Rate</i> and <i>Testing_Rate</i> were taken directly from a source data set.
 The other ten columns were derived from features provided by the various data sources.
 Note that some of the predictor variables were ultimately dropped for various reasons.
-For example, Gov_Age_at_Onset and Pct_65Plus both were dropped due to high VIF scores indicating multicollinearity issues, and SAHO_Response_Time (the only column for which imputation was required) was dropped because it was not significant in either model (with p-values above 0.9).</p>
+For example, <i>Gov_Age_at_Onset</i> and <i>Pct_65Plus</i> both were dropped due to high VIF scores indicating multicollinearity issues, and <i>SAHO_Response_Time</i> (the only column for which imputation was required) was dropped because it was not significant in either model (with p-values above 0.9).</p>
 <ul>
 	<li>Dependent Variables</li>
 	<ul>